How long does it take for cataract surgery to heal?

 If you are thinking about cataract surgery, it is normal to wonder how long recovery will take.
 Many people ask this before deciding to move forward.

 The good news is that cataract surgery is very common and healing is usually smooth.
-Most people notice clearer vision quite quickly, but full healing takes a little more time.
+Most people notice clearer vision quite quickly after cataract surgery, but full healing takes a little more time.

 In this blog, we explain what healing looks like after cataract surgery and what you can expect at each stage.